TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 We lived in a small town with a big sign called El Minya.
 Photo by Connie lp.

-Egypt is a very different country from the United States and you will be exposed to a new and perhaps strange environment where the practices and customs are ones you are not familiar with, and where you will perhaps encounter behavior that you find offensive.
-As such, culture shock will inevitably occur, but that is one form of the learning experience in studying or living abroad.
-As long as you stay open-minded, be understanding, observe, and respect the environment and the people when you are in Egypt, you will learn to appreciate the local culture as much as your own.
-Soak in everything around you and enjoy the experience.
+Egypt is a very different country from the United States and you will be exposed to a new environment where the practices and customs are ones you are not familiar with, and where you will perhaps encounter behavior that you find offensive.
+As such, culture shock will inevitably occur, but immersion is one very importantform aspect of learning experience in studying or living abroad.
+As long as you stay open-minded, be understanding, observe, and respect the environment and the people when you are in Egypt, you will learn to appreciate the famous warmth of the local culture immensely.
+Soak in everything around you in a country with an extremely rich history, and be ready to enjoy the experience in ways that may draw you back again and again.

 For More Info